The Wests Tigers are a Sydney-based professional Rugby League Club representing the Inner West and Western Sydney.

 A week later, the side triumphed 30-16 in the Grand Final against the North Queensland Cowboys at ANZ Stadium.

 They were coached by Tim Sheens and captained by Scott Prince.

-The following four seasons brought plenty of frustration and near misses for Wests Tigers, with 12th, 9th, 10th and 11th place finishes respectively between 2006 and 2009, as they failed to capitalise on the success of the 2005 Premiership.
+The following four seasons brought plenty of frustration and near misses for Wests Tigers, with 12th, 9th, 10th, and 11th place finishes respectively between 2006 and 2009, as they failed to capitalize on the success of the 2005 Premiership.

 Seasons 2010 and 2011 brought a return to winning ways, with the club achieving 15 wins in both seasons, finishing 3rd in 2010 and 4th in 2011 at the end of the regular season.